grandeurdev/arduino-sdk/README.md

 # Grandeur Cloud [![Version](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://cloud.grandeur.tech)

-Building a smart (IoT) product is an art, because it is about unifying the physical world with the digital one.
-When you connect a hardware to the web, magic happens.
-But it involves development across a huge technology stack (you need to develop your hardware, your apps to monitor/control your hardware and a server backend manage both) in order to make such products work over production.
+Building a smart (IoT) product is an art because it is about unifying the physical world with the digital one.
+When you connect a hardware device to the web, magic happens.
+But it involves development across a huge technology stack (you need to develop your hardware, your apps to monitor/control your hardware and a server backend manage both) to make such products work in production.
 Then if you are (somehow) done with the development operations, there comes the hardest part; you are going to have to scale it all as your user base grows.

-We understand this, because we have been there.
+We understand this because we have been there.

 Introducing Grandeur Cloud; a backend as a service platform for IoT.
 We have designed this platform so you do not have to worry about the backend of your next big thing, and can focus on what matters the most: your hardware and your apps.
 It is designed specifically to accelerate your IoT product development, and push your product to market in weeks rather than months or years.